orbeon/orbeon-forms-doc/configuration/properties/xforms.md

     - `[H]:[m]:[s]` e.g. 14:05:12
     - `[H]:[m]` e.g. 14:05 (without seconds)

 An `<xf:input>` bound to a node of type `xs:dateTime` is shown as two text fields: one for the date and one for the time.
 In that case, the date text field uses the formatting defined by `oxf.xforms.format.input.date` and the time text field uses the formatting defined by `oxf.xforms.format.input.time`.

+The format is set as follows by default, which covers, in particular, US date and time formats:

 ```xml
 <property